romeric/Fastor/README.md

 You can compile and run this by providing the following (or equivalent) flags to your compiler `-std=c++14 -O3 -march=native -DNDEBUG`.

 ### Tensor views: A powerful indexing, slicing and broadcasting mechanism
-Fastor introduces powerful tensor views which make tensor indexing, slicing and broadcating look and feel native to scientific programmers.
+Fastor provides powerful tensor views for block indexing, slicing and broadcating familiar to scientific programmers.
 Consider the following examples
 ~~~c++
 Tensor<double,4,3,10> A, B;
 A.random(); B.random();